What is a Short Term Loan?

 Characteristics of Short Term Loans

 Short term loans are called such because of how quickly the loan needs to be paid off.
 In most cases, it must be paid off within six months to a year – at most, 18 months.
-Any loan for a longer loan term than that is considered a medium term or long term loan.
+Any longer loan term than that is considered a medium term or long term loan.

 Long term loans can last from just over a year to 25 years.
 Some short term loans don’t specify a payment schedule or a specific due date.
 They simply allow the borrower to pay back the loan at their own pace.

 Types of Short Term Loans